-And then there are just generally a ton of smaller features that you’ll see as I go hands-on with the plugin.
-Speaking of…
+There are a ton of smaller features that you’ll see as we go along with this plugin review.

-When you install and activate Modern Events Calendar, you get this welcome screen that takes you through your first steps, which is a nice bit of onboarding:
+When you install and activate the Modern Events Calendar, a welcome screen will take you through your first steps, which is a nice onboarding:

-The Add New Event interface is quite simple – it’s basically the Classic WordPress editor, along with a new Event Details meta box where you can configure all the event-specific options.
-You’ll also get some new options in the sidebar.
+The Add New Event interface is quite simple – it’s basically the classic WordPress editor, along with a new Event Details meta box where you can configure all the event-specific options.
+You will also get some new options in the sidebar.
 In addition to featured images, tags, and categories, you can also add an Event Color and Event Labels, which helps you organize your events.

 Let’s run through the Event Details meta box, as that’s where most of the magic happens.